Updated: Nov 11

 That leads us to the gowns themselves... (each one named after the model who wore it!).

-When I found out I was moving to the Engine Yard, it seemed obvious to use the Castle as inspiration for my next collection.
+When I found out I was moving, it seemed obvious to use the Castle as inspiration for my next collection.
 The first gown I designed – Jasmine - was very in keeping with the castle itself, a pure Silk Dupion gown with 3/4 sleeves and an off the shoulder neckline.
 Perfect in a castle setting.

 As I moved on to the next creation, I decided I wanted each dress to be quite different, all that could fit in the setting of a beautiful castle, but each completely individual so they could work in almost any venue you put them in, in their own right.
 My designs often have a very vintage feel but I also like to bring in something of a fashion forward feel, so I wanted to try and give each gown, after the initial traditional Jasmine gown, that mix of classic with an edge.